iryna-savchuk/DV_project/README.md

 [Nobelprize API reference](https://nobelprize.readme.io/reference/getting-started)

 ### Project Objective
-Working in the group of 3 students, transform data into a meaningful interactive visualization.
-Use visualization concepts and techniques acquired throughout the academic course.
+The main objective of the current project is to transform raw data into a meaningful interactive visualization.
+While implementing the project, students are encouraged to use visualization concepts and techniques acquired throughout the academic course.